-To protect the front and bottom edges of the drive plate and the inner side plate, replaceable wear strips are fitted.
+The replaceable wear strips (item 1, fig. 15) and (item 2, fig. 16) are fitted to protect the front and bottom edges of the side plates.
 These should be replaced when worn as they help to prevent damage to the main rotor bearing housings.

-A wear plate is fitted to protect the side drive gearcase.
-Failure to keep this in place and in good condition will result in major damage to the rotor drive assembly.
+The wear plates (item 3, fig. 16) are fitted to protect the side drive gear cases.
+Failure to keep these in place and in good condition will result in major damage to the drive assembly.